bnavard/Loki/experiments/warp_baseline/README.md

-# Warp-Conditioned Baseline
+# Marionette Baseline

-Full training run against the canonical v3 recipe ([`marionette/configs/base.yaml`](../../marionette/configs/base.yaml)) — no overlays applied.
-Keep this experiment as the "point of truth" for what the v3 model does out of the box.
+Full training run against the canonical recipe ([`marionette/configs/base.yaml`](../../marionette/configs/base.yaml)) — no overlays applied.
+Keep this experiment as the "point of truth" for what the model does out of the box.

+> Folder name (`warp_baseline`) is historical — the current recipe uses a
+> frozen reference UNet for identity (AnimateAnyone / ReferenceNet pattern),
+> not a backward warp.
+Rename pending.

 ## Recipe in one line

-Same-identity self-supervised video diffusion with 49-channel spatial conditioning (`pos_enc + driver_deform + warped_ref + ref_mask`) + wav2vec2
+Same-identity self-supervised video diffusion: 45-channel FLAME spatial conditioning (`pos_enc + driver_deform`), wav2vec2 audio cross-attention, SD
-audio cross-attention, SD 2.1 UNet + 3D attention, 16-frame windows, ref frame
-at slot 0.
+2.1 generation UNet with 3D spatiotemporal attention, and a frozen SD 2.1 reference UNet whose per-layer self-attention features are injected as K/V tokens into the gen UNet.
+T=16 target frames per forward pass; the reference does not occupy a slot in the output.

 ## Running